nprapps/nprapps.github.com/_posts/2015-03-02-app-template-oauth.markdown

 ## Why OAuth?

 Prior to this change, the App Template accessed Google spreadsheets with a user account and password.
 These account details were accessed from environment variables stored in [cleartext](http://en.wikipedia.org/wiki/Plaintext).
 Storing a password in cleartext is a bad security practice, and the method led to other dubious practices like sharing credentials for a common Google account.

 [OAuth](http://en.wikipedia.org/wiki/OAuth) is a protocol for accessing online resources on behalf of a user without a password.
 The user must authenticate with the service using her password to allow the app to act on her behalf.
 In turn the app receives a magic access token.
 Instead of directly authenticating the user with the service, the application uses the token to access resources.

 There are many advantages to this approach.
-These access tokens can be revoked or invalidated and if used properly they are always tied to an individual user account.
+These access tokens can be revoked or invalidated.
+If used properly, OAuth credentials are always tied to an individual user account.
 An application can force all users to re-authenticate by resetting the application credentials.
 Accessing Google Drive resources with this method is also quite a bit faster than our previous technique.

 ## Setting up the Google API application